google-deepmind/mujoco/doc/XMLreference.rst

    0. See the :ref:`Limit <coLimit>` section in the Computation chapter for more information.
    |br| Setting this attribute without specifying :at:`limited` is an error, unless :at:`autolimits` is set in
    :ref:`compiler <compiler>`.

+.. _body-joint-actuatorforcerange:

+:at:`actuatorforcerange`: :at-val:`real(2), "0 0"`
+   Range for clamping total actuator forces acting on this joint.
+See :ref:`CForceRange` for details.
+It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| The compiler expects the first value to be smaller than the second value. |br| Setting this attribute without specifying :at:`actuatorforcelimited` is an error, unless :at:`compiler-autolimits` is set.

 .. _body-joint-margin: